What is WorldCat?

 Just note that not all materials can be shared.
 If there is an issue, GW Libraries' Interlibrary Loan department will notify you.

-ILL materials take 5 – 14 days to arrive.
-And the length of time you can keep the item depends on the library sending it.
+Physical ILL materials take 5 – 14 days to arrive, and the borrowing period depends on the library sending it.
 Usually you may keep it for 2 – 6 weeks.